Project-Vyre/.github/profile/README.md

 ## [Finality Modpack Series Wiki](https://project-vyre.github.io/finality-wiki)
 Currently a work in progress because Jekyll theming is not cooperating with me and the fact the modpack is in development.
 Here's the link if you don't want to click on the header: https://project-vyre.github.io/finality-wiki

+Want to contribute?
+Here is the GitHub repository for the wiki: https://github.com/Project-Vyre/finality-wiki

 ---